 The best thing that you can do for your business is to ensure that your emails will never reach the spam folder.

-Reasons Why Your Marketing Strategy Is Failing
+Reasons Why Your Strategy to Email Marketing Isn't Working

 Your emails need to display correctly for all recipients.
 Thus, it’s essential to plan, create, and check to see if the message shows correctly for all.
-Otherwise, your email can be deleted by up to 70% of subscriber’s if it’s not displayed according to their expectations.
+Otherwise, your email can be deleted by up to 70% of subscribers if it’s not displayed according to their expectations.

 The vast majority of recipients in your email list will read the email on their mobile devices.
 Thus, you should focus on writing campaigns with: